raganwald/raganwald.github.com/_posts/2015-04-01-partial-application.md

   //=> null
 {% endhighlight %}

-What if we want to have a default arument?
+What if we want to have a default argument?
 For example, what if we want it tor return the largest number greater than or equal to `0`, or `0` if there aren't any?
 We can do that with `leftPartialApplication`, but we can't with `arbitraryPartialApplication`, because we want to accept an arbitrary number of arguments:

 {% highlight javascript %}
 const maxDefaultZero = leftPartialApply(Math.max, 0);